KSVA

-KSVA is a Christian radio station licensed to Albuquerque, New Mexico, named after the original Sandia View Academy campus it was founded on, broadcasting on 920 kHz AM.
+KSVA is a Christian radio station licensed to Albuquerque, New Mexico, named after the original Sandia View Academy campus it was founded on, broadcasting on 920 AM.
 The station is an owned-and-operated affiliate of LifeTalk Radio.

 History

 The station began broadcasting in 1947.
-The station's construction permit originally held the callsign KQEA, which was changed to KOAT on September 1, 1946; the new station initially broadcast on 1450 kHz.
+The station's construction permit originally held the call sign KQEA, which was changed to KOAT on September 1, 1946; the new station initially broadcast on 1450 kHz.
 In 1951, the station moved to 1240 kHz.
-In 1955, the station's callsign was changed to KQUE as the station's original owner sold it in a fire sale to keep its recently-launched sister television station, KOAT-TV (channel 7) on the air.
+In 1955, the station's call sign was changed to KQUE as the station's original owner sold it in a fire sale to keep its recently-launched sister television station, KOAT-TV (channel 7) on the air.
 In 1957, the station moved to 920 kHz.
-In 1958, the station's callsign was changed to KQEO.
+In 1958, the station's call sign was changed to KQEO.

 In the 1960s and 1970s KQEO aired a Top 40 format, and was for a time the leading Top 40 station in Albuquerque.
-In the early 1980s, the station aired an adult contemporary format, and by the mid 1980s the station was airing an oldies format.
-In the early and mid 1990s KQEO aired a news/talk format.
-On January 23, 1995, the station's callsign was changed to KHTL.
+In the early 1980s, the station aired an adult contemporary format, and by the mid-1980s the station was airing an oldies format.
+In the early and mid-1990s KQEO aired a news/talk format.
+On January 23, 1995, the station's call sign was changed to KHTL.
 As KHTL, the station aired a "Hot Talk" format.

 LifeTalk Radio acquired the station in 2000, in a station swap with Citadel Communications, in which LifeTalk Radio received this station and $5 million in cash, in exchange for Albuquerque's AM 610.
-On April 17, 2000, the station's callsign was changed to KSVA.
+On April 17, 2000, the station's call sign was changed to KSVA.